 We help families to discontinue their enabling behaviour and adopt a stance in relation to the addicted person that can help get them into some form of addiction treatment centre.
 It is sometimes important for family, friends or employers to intervene in an attempt to stop the associated chaos of active addiction.
 This is a delicate issue and it must be done carefully with a properly thought out plan of action in place.

 It is best to already have all the necessary information at hand and to seek professional advice to plan and prepare for a proper intervention.
-Researching which available alcohol and other addiction rehab centre would best suit the individual, what it will cost, whether a bed is available and what other screening criteria would need to be met prior to admission is crucial before confronting the addict.
+Researching which available alcohol and other addiction rehab centre would best suit the individual, what it will cost, whether a bed is available and what other screening criteria would need to be met prior to admission is key before confronting the addict.

 Helping Addicts to Enter Rehab Centre’s